 At a national level, the Bureau of Prisons announced efforts, including early release, to address COVID-19.
 However, for county jails the decisions varied by jurisdiction, stemming from local sheriffs or courts, and were additionally impacted by local police changes (and general social behavioral changes), such as reductions in arrests.
 Therefore, in light of this variant response, it is important to note that decarceration is the most effective and preferred strategy, but alone is not sufficient as a mitigation strategy if the facility continues to book new individuals, which nearly all jails have continued to do throughout the COVID-19 pandemic.

 Additional mitigation efforts for COVID-19 in jail facilities are necessary but often difficult to implement.
 Many facilities are overcrowded and have congregate sleeping arrangements, making social distancing difficult, and limiting space for isolation and quarantine.
 In addition, jails are not closed systems; COVID-19 can be transmitted to and from the surrounding community through jail staff; visitor movements; and entry, transfer, and release of detained persons.
-Therefore, a collaboration between multiple systems and stakeholders – in and out of the jail – is required.
+Therefore, a collaboration between multiple systems and collaborators – in and out of the jail – is required.

 Within counties, this toolkit is recommended for jail administrators and corrections staff, jail health care providers, and local public health departments and is intended to offer guidance regarding practices to potentially help minimize COVID-19 outbreaks in jails.
 This toolkit of resources, and its conclusions and recommendations, reflect the best available information at the time the toolkit was prepared.
 You will also find hyperlinks to helpful, yet brief, animated videos below.
 These short animated videos outline the discussed COVID-19 mitigation strategies in this toolkit, in a way that is shareable and publicly available to jail facilities across the country (and beyond).
 Videos to share with jail leadership, staff, and justice-involved individuals below:

 Developing a Strategy for your Jail